How to Apply to the LLM in ICL and IPTL Programs

-The law school is now accepting applications for Fall 2019 for the LLM in Intellectual Property & Technology Law Program and the LLM in International Transactions and Comparative Law Program.
+The Law School is now accepting applications for Fall 2022 for the LLM in Intellectual Property & Technology Law Program and the LLM in International Transactions and Comparative Law Program.

-The priority deadline to submit your Fall 2019 application to the University of San Francisco School of Law is February 15, 2019.
+The deadline to submit your Fall 2022 application to the University of San Francisco School of Law has been extended to April 15, 2022.
 The law school will continue to accept applications after our priority deadline, space permitting.
 Early application filing is encouraged in order to receive an application decision in a timely manner.

 The Admissions Committee reviews files in the order they are completed, on a rolling basis, space permitting.
 Therefore, it is to the applicant’s advantage to submit the complete application with supporting materials as early as possible.
 Applicants will be reviewed once all required documents and the application fee have been received.